" Headers | LuxSci FYI headers « LuxSci FYI

 How Can You Tell if an Email Was Transmitted Using TLS Encryption?

-Frequently, we are asked to verify if an email that someone sent or received was encrypted using SMTP TLS while being transmitted over the Internet.
-For example, banks, health care organizations under HIPAA, and other security-aware institutions have a requirement that email be secured at least by TLS encryption from sender to recipient.
-This can and should be locked down to ensure that the email message content cannot be eavesdropped upon.
-This check, to see if a message was sent securely, is fairly easy to do by looking the the raw headers of the email message in question.
-However, it requires some knowledge and experience.
+Email should always be transmitted with this basic level of email encryption to ensure that the email message content cannot be eavesdropped upon.
+To see if a message was sent securely, looking at the raw headers of the email message in question is easy.
+However, it requires some knowledge and experience to understand the text.
 It is actually easier to tell if a recipient’s server supports TLS than to tell if a particular message was securely transmitted.

-To see how to analyze a message for its transmission security, we will look at an example email message sent from Gmail to LuxSci, and see that Gmail does not use TLS when sending messages, even when it can.
-This indicates that Gmail is probably not a service to be used when you have any kind of encryption requirements.
+To analyze a message for transmission security, we will look at an example email message sent from Hotmail to LuxSci.
+We will see that Hotmail did not use TLS when sending this message.
+Hotmail is not a good provider to use when security or privacy are required.

 Read the rest of this post »